thoun/bga-animations/README.md

 function (dojo, declare, debounce, gamegui, /*...,*/ bgaCards) {
 ```

-See [examples](./EXAMPLES.md) to see how to create a manager or call animations functions.
+See [examples](./EXAMPLES.md) to see how to create a manager to call animations functions.